stevegeek/quo/UPGRADING.md

 - `Quo::ComposedQuery` is still the marker module used by class composition.
 Existing `kind_of?(Quo::ComposedQuery)` checks on class-composed results keep working.
+- Composed and wrapped value-form instances are subclasses of the configured base classes (`Quo.relation_backed_query_base_class`, `Quo.collection_backed_query_base_class` — typically `ApplicationRelationQuery` / `ApplicationCollectionQuery`).
+Anything defined on those base classes is available on `.from`-constructed and instance-composed values.
+The base classes are resolved at autoload time, so configure `Quo.relation_backed_query_base_class_name = ...` in an initializer (it runs before eager load / first reference in Rails apps).

 ### What's intentionally different